modernfidelity/fabric/src/lib/README.md

 # Fabric

-This is the home of Fabric, a UX/UI component library for micro app framework built on top of Angular, Material Design and Bootstrap.
+This is the home of Fabric, a UX/UI component library for micro apps built on top of Angular, Material Design and Bootstrap.

 ### Installation